-I mentioned in an earlier post about blood pressure being a silent killer.
+I mentioned in an earlier post that blood pressure is a silent killer.
 High cholesterol is another silent health risk that can be deadly.
-Do you have high cholesterol?
-According to a Center for Disease Control report more Americans are aware of their cholesterol levels, that’s great!
+Do you know your cholesterol numbers?
+According to a Center for Disease Control report, more Americans are aware of their cholesterol levels.
+That’s great!
 Right?

 Then why do nearly 1/6 United States Adults still have high total cholesterol?

 Perhaps we need to take a closer look at cholesterol.
-You know the drill, Cholesterol 101.
+You know the drill: Cholesterol 101.
 What is cholesterol?
 How can it be deadly?
-Today, let’s focus on LDL or the “bad” cholesterol and how if not managed properly can have health risks.
+Today, let’s focus on LDL, or the “bad” cholesterol, and how, if not managed properly, it can have health risks.

-Cholesterol is a waxy substance that’s found in the fats (lipids) in your blood.
+Cholesterol is a waxy substance found in your blood’s fats (lipids).
 While your body needs cholesterol to continue building healthy cells, having high cholesterol can increase your risk of heart disease and stroke.

 When you have high cholesterol, you may develop fatty deposits in your blood vessels.
-Eventually these deposits make it difficult for blood to flow through your arteries.
+Eventually, these deposits will make blood flow through your arteries difficult.
 Your heart may not get as much oxygen-rich blood as it needs, which increases the risk of a heart attack.
 Decreased blood flow to your brain can cause a stroke.

 Symptoms of High Cholesterol: